fragglet/yocton/README.md

 * There is no requirement that a particular object can only have one field of a particular name; this provides a way of representing lists even though there is no special syntax for them.

+## Strings

+Strings are represented using a subset of the familiar C syntax with the following escape sequences:

+* `\n`: Newline
+* `\t`: Tab
+* `\"`: Double quotes (")
+* `\\`: Literal backslash (\)
+* `\xDD`: ASCII control character by hexadecimal number, in range 01h-1Fh (characters outside this range are not valid).

+Control characters are not valid in bare form inside a string and must be escaped.
+There is no way of representing a NUL character (ASCII 00h); this is a design decision.
+Strings are intended for storing textual data; binary data can be stored using an encoding like base64 if necessary.

 ## Unicode

 Yocton is "UTF-8 friendly" but does not include special support for